ArthurZey/arthurzey.github.io/_pages/reading-list.md

 ## Benjamin Bikman: _Why We Get Sick_
 [Audible](https://www.audible.com/pd/1799933296){:target="&lowbar;blank"} | [Kindle](https://smile.amazon.com/dp/B07ZKZ2NRN/){:target="&lowbar;blank"}
 {% comment %}
-* Lots of praise for Gary Taubes's _Good Calories, Bad Calories_, and I wonder how to reconcile that with more recent concerns about the acciracy of some aspects of that book.
+* Lots of praise for Gary Taubes's _Good Calories, Bad Calories_, and I wonder how to reconcile that with more recent concerns about the accuracy of some aspects of that book.
 I should follow up with Andrew about this.
 {% endcomment %}

 # 2021